kdeldycke/mail-deduplicate/docs/development.rst

 Screenshots
 -----------

-Once in a while, refresh screenshots found in the docs and the ``readme.rst`` file at the root of project.
+Once in a while, the maintainers of the project will refresh screenshots found in the documentation and the ``readme.rst`` file at the root of project.

 To produce clean and fancy terminals screenshots, use either: